 Facilities for biology, psychology, and physics departments provide state-of-the-art laboratories and equipment for cutting-edge education and research.

-Home of the Chemistry Department, Martin Chemistry Laboratory contains labs, classrooms and chemistry library and state-of-the-art instrumentation.
+Home of the Chemistry Department, Martin Chemistry Laboratory contains labs, classrooms, and state-of-the-art instrumentation.

 One of the oldest town of Davidson buildings, the Carolina Inn serves as the home for the Center for Interdisciplinary Studies.